OlgaShishkanova/test-gatsby-blog/README.md

 ```
 3. **Using GatsbyContentfulSizes with images from Contentful**
-Instead of this approach that is used with images from repository itself:
+<p>Instead of this approach that is used with images from repository itself:</p>
 ```
+import Img from 'gatsby-image'

  image{
       childImageSharp{
           fluid(maxWidth: 650){